sterpe/girls-und-panzer/CHRISTIAN_SYMBOLISM.md

 The dickey is green with a prominent white Christian cross emblazoned on it at a height that reminds of necklace.

+White, in Christian tradition, is the color of purity and God's uncreated light, while green is the color of Pentecost (the receiving of the Holy Spirit) and the feasts of the Holy Cross.
+It is the color of plants and symbolizes new life and renewal.

 The Japanese Kanjii/Chinese characters 大洗 have the literal meaning of \`Big Wash'.
 This is a real place in Japan, a small fishing village.
 Interestingly, \`洗' can also be a reference to \`baptism'.